jbeck018/howlerops/backend-go/INTEGRATION_SUMMARY.md

 ## Status: ✅ COMPLETE

-The SQL Studio Go backend has been successfully wired up with the Turso storage implementation.
+The Howlerops Go backend has been successfully wired up with the Turso storage implementation.
 All services are integrated and the application compiles successfully.

 ## Changes Made